 My Chemical Romance

 My Chemical Romance’s tour date, scheduled for September 9, 2020 at Little Caesars Arena, has been rescheduled to take place on Wednesday, September 15, 2021.

-After performing a sold-out show at the landmark Shrine Expo Hall in Los Angeles on December 20, 2019, My Chemical Romance will perform a full U.S. tour that will kick off at Detroit’s Little Caesars Arena in The District Detroit.
+After performing a sold-out show at the landmark Shrine Expo Hall in Los Angeles on December 20, 2019, My Chemical Romance will perform a full U.S. tour that will kick off at Detroit’s Little Caesars Arena.
 The uncompromising rock group previously announced multiple overseas performances for March, including shows in Milton Keynes, England - two of which sold out (65,000 tickets) in under an hour.

 In celebration of the band’s December return, watch the USC Marching Band perform “Welcome To The Black Parade” outside of the Shrine Expo Hall show here.